rulerofoz/AnotherStockMix/README.md

 - Updates the Nintendo DS emulator Drastic to remove audio choppiness -Thanks Nevrdid!
 - Updates the Nintendo DS emulator Drastic to use full screen.
 Use L2 to toggle the screen -Thanks caldeio!
 - Updates the SNES emulator from Snes9x 2005 to Snes9x Current.
 This increases performance and compatibility
-- Adds controller remappings for NES/GB to use Y/B instead of B/A
+- Adds alternate controller remappings for NES/GB to use X/A in addition to B/A
 - Replaces the Engrish icons and deletes the weird stock backgrounds
 	- Burst! icons by Skylance
 - Adds several helpful apps from Steve of Tomato OS